bruceadams/clojure-pgh/2010-03-10-introduction/agenda.md

 ### Format for Meetings

 *  Structured period for presentations (7pm-8pm)
-*  Followed by the Unstructured period for coding challenges, games, general mischief and carousing
+*  Unstructured period for coding challenges, games, general mischief and carousing
-*  Variable breakdowns for the structured section, 5/10/15/30/60 minute presentations all fine
+*  Variable breakdowns for the structured section, 5/10/15/30/60 minute presentations

 ### Suggested Subjects